hallard/Denky-D4/README.md

 # add it to Tasmota
 tasmota.add_driver(teleinfo)

 ```

-Then into your `autoexec.be` file just add
+Then you need to load and start it into your `autoexec.be` file. just add followin at the end of the file

 ```python
 # Auto start teleinfo driver
 load("teleinfo.be")
 ```

+#### Here how it looks like

 <img src="https://github.com/hallard/Denky-D4/blob/main/pictures/Denky-D4-tasmota-custom-ui.png" alt="Denky D4 Custom User Interface">